brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   return GPTlite(vocab_size)
 ```

-#### Detour: using a torchvision model
+#### Using a torchvision model {#torchvision-model}

-Note that `model` is of type `torch.nn.Module` and `train_dataset` is of type `torch.utils.data.Dataset`.
-In practice, **any model and dataset can be used** in the code that follows.
-As an example, if you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd rewrite the previous 2 methods as:
+If you'd want to perform a multi-class classification using the `ResNet` network on the `CIFAR10` dataset available in `torchvision`, you'd define the previous 2 methods as:

 ```python
 import torchvision